SarahMATU/DigiRainProject/_posts/2024-03-11-DigiRainProject.md

 When thinking about this Project idea, I had to do a good bit of research on how I could achieve this effect in C++.
 I first decided to look into Vectors which could hold my set of random characters which I could then iterate through and print into single strings.
 Using Vectors I could save on space and time as it could be generated at once.
 I also researched the WindowsConsoleAPI as this would allow me to edit my console window.

 ## Design & Test
-In Designing this project, I had to think of 3 main components.
+In designing this project, I had to think of 3 main components,
 1. What colour did I want my text?
 2. What characters do I want to display?
 3. How did I want to display them?